RogerioMatos75/RogerioMatos75/README.md

 -->
 <div>

-- 🔭 I’m currently working on improving my hard skills in Information Security
+- 🔭 I’m currently working on improving my hard skills in Desenvolvimentos de Projetos

-- 🌱 I’m currently specializing in SOC Analysis, Penetration Testing, and Computer Forensics
+- 🌱 I’m currently specializing in Saas, MicroSaaS, MCP, Android

 - 👯 I’m looking to collaborate on security-related projects and initiatives